A Story of Language Barriers

 About the Wedding Destination: Medellín

-James (from the U.S.) has lived in Medellín for nearly five years.
+James (from the US) has lived in Medellín for nearly five years.
 Manuela was born and raised here.
-We met here, fell in love here, and built our life together in this valley, El Valle de Aburrá.
-It’s where everything began.
+We met here, fell in love here, and have built our little life together in this valley, El Valle de Aburrá.

 Medellín is green, high-altitude (5,000-8,000 ft above sea level), and full of life.
-Locals are warm and welcoming, the food has improved ten-fold, and the views are unforgettable.
+Locals are warm and welcoming, the food is international and rich, and the views are unforgettable (in the true sense of the word).
 Mountain breeze, rooftop dinners, hikes in the hills, an abundance of waterfalls, and some decent coffee here and there.

 If you’re staying in the city, we recommend El Poblado for accommodations, restaurants, and nightlife.
-For a more peaceful and luxurious stay, try renting a finca with your family or several guests in Llanogrande or Rionegro – just minutes from our wedding venue and the Medellín international airport.
+For a more peaceful and comfortable stay, try renting a finca with your family or several guests in Llanogrande or Rionegro – just minutes from our wedding/reception venues and the Medellín international airport.

 Also, keep a little cash on hand for taxis or small shops.
-You can grab pesos at an ATM in Medellín after you land (not a US exchange).
+You can grab pesos at an ATM in Medellín after you land (not a currency exchange at home).

 You’re in for a beautiful time – whether it’s three days or seven.
 We can’t wait to show you our little corner of the world.